Natural Sweetener Innovator and Chief Scientific Officer Grant DuBois of Almendra Recently Featured on Close Up Radio

 But DuBois was not content with “good enough.”
 After retiring from Coke, he accepted a position with Almendra, a Thailand-based company, ready to tackle stevia’s persistent aftertaste and cost issues.
 Drawing inspiration from MIT research in the Ribbeck laboratory on drug bioavailability, DuBois discovered that the temporal aspects of taste perception are shaped by how sweetener molecules interact with a layer of mucus, really a mucus hydrogel, which covers the tongue.
 Sugar molecules move quickly through this mucus layer, activating taste bud receptors, and then quickly diffuse away from the receptors.
 Non-caloric sweeteners like rebaudioside A, however, get hung up in the mucus layer due to nonspecific binding to hydrophobic sites in the mucus causing them to reach the sweetener receptors more slowly.
 And then, non-caloric sweeteners diffuse away from their receptors more slowly than sugar as they again engage in nonspecific binding in the mucus hydrogel.
 This slowed diffusion enables a return of non-caloric sweeteners back to their receptors, thereby causing iterative activation, perceived as lingering sweet aftertaste.

-In response, DuBois developed a blend of mineral salts (magnesium, calcium, potassium), now known as System GÔ, which causes shrinkage of the mucus hydrogel covering the tongue.
-And when non-caloric sweeteners are formulated with System GÔ, they are now able to rapidly access sweetener receptors and diffuse away from them more quickly such that sweetness onset is rapid and is perceived with markedly reduced lingering sweet aftertaste.
-In addition, System GÔ, when formulated with non-caloric sweeteners provides the mouthfeel of sugar which DuBois speculates is due to activation of the calcium sensing receptor which is expressed by a subset of taste bud cells.
-Thus, it is now possible with System GÔ technology to formulate all-natural zero-sugar foods and beverages which are remarkably similar to sugar-sweetened products.
-It has been reported for the US that 92, 50 and 42% of Americans consume less than the RDAs of potassium, magnesium and calcium, respectively, and so System GÔ also addresses a nutritional deficit.
+In response, DuBois developed a blend of mineral salts (magnesium, calcium, potassium), now known as System G™, which causes shrinkage of the mucus hydrogel covering the tongue.
+And when non-caloric sweeteners are formulated with System G™, they are now able to rapidly access sweetener receptors and diffuse away from them more quickly such that sweetness onset is rapid and is perceived with markedly reduced lingering sweet aftertaste.
+In addition, System G™, when formulated with non-caloric sweeteners provides the mouthfeel of sugar which DuBois speculates is due to activation of the calcium sensing receptor which is expressed by a subset of taste bud cells.
+Thus, it is now possible with System G™ technology to formulate all-natural zero-sugar foods and beverages which are remarkably similar to sugar-sweetened products.
+It has been reported for the US that 92, 50 and 42% of Americans consume less than the RDAs of potassium, magnesium and calcium, respectively, and so System G™ also addresses a nutritional deficit.

 Setting Industry Standards

-System GÔ and Beyond: Almendra’s System GÔ, DuBois’ signature taste modulator, is now available to food and beverage manufacturers looking for that elusive sugar-like profile in calorie-free form.
-It’s not just stevia that benefits; System GÔ improves the sensory qualities of all non-caloric sweeteners and even increases the mouthfeel of sugar-sweetened products.
+System G™ and Beyond: Almendra’s System G™, DuBois’ signature taste modulator, is now available to food and beverage manufacturers looking for that elusive sugar-like profile in calorie-free form.
+It’s not just stevia that benefits; System G™ improves the sensory qualities of all non-caloric sweeteners and even increases the mouthfeel of sugar-sweetened products.

 Looking Ahead